SuperNEMO-DBD/SNDrift/README.md

 The 3D charge transport uses the null collision method from Skullerud like most transport codes.
-Disadvantages considered so far when using tabulated cross sections are the lack of calculated angular distributions for elastic scattering (assumed isotropic hence) and ignoring excitation and Penning transfer cross sections so far.
+Disadvantages considered so far when using tabulated cross sections are that excitation and Penning transfer cross sections are ignored so far.
 These could be obtained from Magboltz but are left out for simplicity in the current version.
 Only elastic scattering and ionization is considered here.
 [WIP: more here if needed].